Send batch and non-player events from your server

 #

 Satori allows events to be ingested without any identity.
-Those events are named Non-Player Events and are great to use for events related to a group, game, or match rather than a player.
+These are called non-player events, and are useful for events tied to a group, game, or match rather than a player.
 For example, a package drop in a large-scale multiplayer game (like Fortnite) is a non-player event.

 Non-player events are stored in Satori and are used to update metrics.
 However, the events are not listed under any identities as they are not bound to an identity.
 Instead, those events are passed to data lake adaptors and will be available for you to access from the data lake’s portal.